 Experts tell us that sounds at or below 85dB are likely to damage your hearing over the long term.
 People who expose them to such noise levels are at a greater risk of hearing loss.

 That’s why you must know how much noise level your headphones are pumping into your ears.
 Make sure that the level is below 80dBA, and you’d be okay.

 - Ask a friend

 Here’s another rule of thumb you can apply to make sure your music isn’t too loud.
 Have a friend sit right next to you, put on your earphones, and ask if they can listen to the music.

-There are no prizes for guessing that if they do, you need to turn down the volume level as it isn’t only potentially harming your hearing but is also making others around you uncomfortable.
+There are no prizes for guessing that if they do, you need to turn down the volume level as it isn’t only potentially harming your hearing and making others around you uncomfortable.

 How to avoid earache?